padrinobook/padrinobook/01-introduction.md

 [hackernews](http://news.ycombinator.com/item?id=3786674 "hackernews").
 I leave it free for the reader of this book which to use - basically you are reading this book to learn Padrino.

 I assume that you already have your favorite browser - in the end you you just need to call a certain URL in your browser to see the your Padrino app running.

 Nowadays there are a bunch of Integrated Development Environments (IDEs) out there:

 - [RubyMine by JetBrains](http://www.jetbrains.com/ruby/ "RubyMine") - commercial, available for all platforms
 - [Aptana RadRails](http://www.aptana.com/products/radrails "Aptana RadRails") - free, available for all platforms

 Besides, you can also use plain text editors which is a popular choice among Ruby developers:

-- [Notepad++](http://notepad-plus-plus.org/ "Notepad ++") - free, available only for Windows
+- [Emacs](http://www.gnu.org/s/emacs/ "Emacs") - free, available for all platforms.
-- [Textmate](http://macromates.com/ "Textmate") - commercial, available only for Mac
+- [Gedit](http://projects.gnome.org/gedit/ "Gedit") - free, available for Linux.
-- [Gedit](http://projects.gnome.org/gedit/ "Gedit") - free, available for Linux
+- [Notepad++](http://notepad-plus-plus.org/ "Notepad ++") - free, available only for Windows.
-- [Vim](http://www.vim.org/ "vim") - free, available for all platform
+- [SublimeText](http://www.sublimetext.com "SublimeText") - commercial, available for all platform.
-- [Emacs](http://www.gnu.org/s/emacs/ "emacs") - free, available for all platforms
+- [Textmate](http://macromates.com/ "Textmate") - commercial, available only for Mac.
-- [SublimeText](http://www.sublimetext.com "SublimeText") - commercial, available for all platform
+- [Vim](http://www.vim.org/ "Vim") - free, available for all platform.

-All tools have their strengths and weaknesses - find software that works best for you or write even something by yourself.
+All tools have their strengths and weaknesses.
+Try to find the software that works best for you.
 The main goal is that you are comfortable with it because you will mostly spend a lot of time with it.
+Feel free to write your software if you can't find anything.

 ### Additional Tools